denostack/weakref/README.md

 ### WeakValueMap

 WeakValueMap is a class that allows you to create a map of non-object keys with weak references to object values.
-This is useful when you have a collection of non-object keys that you want to use to look up objects, and those objects may be garbage collected.
+It is useful when primitive identifiers are used to look up objects that should be collected when no longer referenced elsewhere.

 **Interface**